 Cultural Identity Psychology

-In a modern society where the process of globalisation continues to deepen, continuous contact between individuals from different cultural backgrounds will trigger thinking about cultural identity.
-Cultural identity is the cornerstone of personal and national identity.
-In recent years, it has become an important field of interdisciplinary and one of the topics of interest to psychologists.
-From the perspective of psychology, the research on cultural identity mainly focuses on developmental psychology, social psychology, and cross-cultural psychology.
+In a modern society where the process of globalisation is deepening, constant contact between people from different cultural backgrounds will prompt reflection on cultural identity.
+Personal and national identity are built on cultural identity.
+It has recently emerged as an important interdisciplinary field and one of the topics of interest to psychologists.
+Cultural identity research in psychology focuses primarily on developmental psychology, social psychology, and cross-cultural psychology.

 Importance of Maintaining Cultural Identity

-Physical culture is a component of general culture, designed to improve a person, develop physical skills.
-Physical culture was formed at the early stages of the development of society, its improvement continues to this day.
-Now physical education means not the only concern for health, but also the degree of importance of a person as a social being.
-This kind of culture is used both in pedagogy and in family life, in work, in education.
+- Physical culture is a subset of general culture that aims to improve a person’s physical skills.
+Physical culture emerged during the early stages of society’s development and continues to evolve to this day.
+Physical education now denotes not only concern for one’s health, but also one’s status as a social being.
+This culture is used in pedagogy as well as in family life, work, and education.

-Spiritual culture is a series of knowledge about religion, communication, creativity, morality.
-Spiritual culture is formed due to a person’s ideas about the world around him and himself as a part of this world.
+- Spiritual culture is a body of knowledge about religion, communication, creativity, and morality.
+Spiritual culture is formed as a result of a person’s ideas about the world around them and themselves as a part of that world.

-Artistic culture is a collection of artistic values with aesthetic value.
-Art, as the embodiment of artistic culture, affects the feelings and emotions of a person.
-It is necessary to preserve not only the best elements of ancient art but also to introduce new ideas into the modern understanding of art.
+- Artistic culture is a collection of aesthetic artistic values.
+Art, as the embodiment of artistic culture, has an impact on a person’s feelings and emotions.
+Not only must the best elements of ancient art be preserved, but new ideas must also be introduced into the modern understanding of art.

-Popular culture, as part of folk culture, is formed based on the tastes of numerous people in a particular society.
-It represents all kinds of entertainment: music, television, the internet, sports.
-Art influences society by developing opinions, imbuing regards, and unravelling experiences across the real world.
-Painting, music, composing and various articulations are routinely seen as the storage facility of an overall population’s total memory.
+- Popular culture, as a subset of folk culture, is formed by the tastes of many people in a given society.
+It represents various forms of entertainment, including music, television, the internet, and sports.
+Art influences society by forming opinions, instilling values, and unravelling experiences in the real world.
+Painting, music, composing, and various articulations are frequently regarded as a repository for an entire population’s total memory.

 Teaching Culture through Art